 Aguas do Porto (AdP), a Portuguese utility organization, is responsible for the water supply in the city of Porto.
 AdP uses digital twins to forecast flooding and water quality issues, improve city services and responsiveness, and ensure resilience of water infrastructure.

 The solution creates virtual models based on sensor and telemetry data together with information from 20 other sources: customer service management, billing, maintenance, asset accounting, etc. Digital twins enable AdP to monitor the water supply systems in real time.
 They are also used to create forecasts on water consumption and simulate burst pipe scenarios along with valve and pump shutdowns.

 Digital twins help utility companies quickly locate potential leaks and reduce water loss.
 With virtual simulations, they can test different methods of water system operations to improve emergency response, increase water supply reliability, and save energy.

 This is confirmed by AdP: they were able to increase operating gains by 23% and shorten the time required to repair pipe bursts by 8%.
 They also reduced water supply interruptions by 23% and the number of sewer collapses by 54%.

 In industrial manufacturing, digital twins are used to simulate the production process.
-Based on data from sensors connected to machines, manufacturing tools, and other devices, manufacturers can create virtual representations of a real-world product, equipment elements, production process, or a whole system.
+Based on data, collected from industrial IoT solutions, sensors connected to machines, and manufacturing tools, manufacturers can create virtual representations of a real-world product, equipment elements, production process, or whole system.

 Thus, for production purposes, such simulations help track machine operation and adjust it in real time.
 Augmented with machine learning algorithms, digital twins help manufacturing companies identify problems before they occur and predict future outcomes.